 It’s one thing to have security cameras to protect property and provide safety on the outside of buildings, but it’s something else to have hidden cameras in areas like bathrooms and bedrooms.

 Voyeurism isn’t all that unheard of though.
-In Toronto, a couple recently found a hidden camera inside of an alarm clock in their Airbnb rental.
+In Toronto, a couple found a hidden camera inside of an alarm clock in their Airbnb rental back in late 2018.
 The camera was pointing toward the bed.
 The couple’s experience is just one of many, as several reports of Airbnb hidden cameras have surfaced over the past few years.

 As disturbing as it is to hear about incidences like these, keep in mind these cases are the exception and not the norm.
 If you’re worried about someone filming you in your Airbnb rental, here are some steps you can take to make sure your rental space isn’t under surveillance.

 Look for any gadgets that don’t look normal